Tạ

 Tạ, sometimes anglicized as Ta, is a Vietnamese surname of Han Chinese origin.
 It is the Vietnamese variation of the Chinese surname Xie (謝).

-Vietnamese Chinese whose ancestors migrated from South China to Vietnam have this surname as they were forced to adopt a Vietnamese surname.
-The Chinese surname 謝 translates as "thank"; the word "tạ" also means "thank you" in Vietnamese, and was therefore adopted by ethnic Chinese as a calque of the Chinese surname.
+Chinese from Vietnam whose ancestors migrated from South China to Vietnam have adopted this Vietnamese surname.
+The word "Tạ" is Sino-Vietnamese for the character "謝".

 Other diasporic variations if the surname Xie (the Pinyin spelling in Standard Mandarin) include: